 A wellness plan is a key component of our homeless health program.
-A range of specialty classes, including Yoga, Meditation, and Tai Chi, along with one on one consultation and training, and dietary guidance help participants improve their overall well-being and prevent and overcome health problems.
-The goal is to offer a routine that contributes to good health and increases participants’ awareness about balancing the body, mind, emotions, and spirit for overall personal well-being.
+We proudly offer a range of specialty classes including Yoga, Meditation, and Tai Chi, along with one on one consultation, training, and dietary guidance to help participants improve their overall well-being and prevent and overcome debilitating health problems.
+Our goal is to offer a routine that contributes to good health and increases participants’ awareness about balancing the body, mind, emotions, and spirit for overall personal well-being.

-Homelessness is associated with social isolation and lack of healthy contact with others.
-Men entering The Midnight Mission health program learn to respect and help each other through sports and community activities.
-Team sports including basketball, ping pong, volleyball and social games offer additional ways to develop social skills.
-They are more than just great ways to get fit; they are a chance to connect and engage with others and to practice the struggle and victory that comes in life.
-Physical health can enhance sobriety, improving the chances of sustainable recovery and ongoing good health.
+Experiencing homelessness can often contribute to problems of social isolation and a lack of healthy contact with others, and these issues can make it much harder to make the changes needed to get back on one’s feet.
+Participants entering The Midnight Mission health program learn to respect and help each other through sports and community activities, while team sports like basketball, ping pong, volleyball, and social games offer additional ways to develop social skills.
+These activities are more than just great ways to get fit: they are a chance to connect and engage with others and to practice the struggle and victory that comes in life.
+Physical health can support sobriety and personal achievement, improving the chances of sustainable recovery and ongoing good health.